GitMasterBart/DataprocessingEndassignment/README.md

 ```
 rule twoBitToFa
 ```
 Makes form a 2bit file a fa file.
+Change twoBitToFa-linux to twoBitToFa for macOS.

 ```
 rule index_fastqFile